-Ram comprehensively redesigned the big truck's ladder frame with high-strength 50 KSI steel, including eight separate cross-members, hydroformed main rails and fully boxed rear rails.
-The changes add up to a stronger, more mass-efficient foundation that helps the truck tow a jaw-dropping 30,010 pounds when properly equipped.
+Ram comprehensively redesigned the 3500's ladder frame with high-strength 50 KSI steel, including eight separate cross-members, hydroformed main rails and fully boxed rear rails.
+The changes add up to a stronger, more mass-efficient foundation that helps the truck tow a jaw-dropping 30,000 pounds when properly equipped.

-Also new is the suspension, which was engineered to provide greater roll stiffness for more confident, planted handling in turns.
-The basic layout continues to be a refined (for a heavy duty pickup) independent front suspension with coil springs and a Hotchkis rear suspension with a rugged live axle.
-Further improving driving dynamics is a new reciprocating ball steering system that provides better on-center feel.
+Ram also turned its attention to the chassis, which was engineered to provide greater roll stiffness for more confident, planted handling in turns.
+Further improving driving dynamics is a reciprocating ball steering system that provides better on-center feel.

 The two more powerful versions pair with a six-speed automatic transmission, while a class-exclusive six-speed manual teams with the base oil-burning motor.

-For now, the 3500 can lay claim to class-leading towing capacity - the big truck can lug 30,010 pounds (that's the equivalent of six full-size Chevrolet Suburban SUVs) when configured with a regular cab, long box, two-wheel-drive, the most powerful version of the automaker's 6.7-liter turbodiesel engine, the 4.10 rear differential and either the ST or Tradesman trim level.
-A number of other configurations are rated to tow at or around 29,000 lbs., which still is thousands of pounds more than competitive models.
+For now, the 3500 can lay claim to class-leading towing capacity - the big truck can lug 31,210 pounds (that's the equivalent of six full-size Chevrolet Suburban SUVs) when configured with a regular cab, long box, two-wheel-drive, the most powerful version of the automaker's 6.7-liter turbodiesel engine, the 4.10 rear differential and either the ST or Tradesman trim level.
+A number of other configurations are rated to tow at or around 25,000 lbs.

 Rear-wheel-drive is standard on the 3500, while four-wheel-drive is available as an option.

-The same basic cabin design remains but some materials are upgraded, while new color themes are present throughout.
-More soft touch materials have been spread throughout the truck's cabin, and the HVAC and multimedia controls are all-new.
+The 3500 is just one year removed from a significant cabin overhaul.
+The same basic cabin design remains but some materials were upgraded, while new color themes are present throughout.
+More soft touch materials are spread throughout the truck's interior, and the HVAC and multimedia controls were redesigned.

-Ram's gauge cluster receives a more widely-available, upgraded 3.5 or 7-inch (depending on trim level) information screen.
-HD radio is now included on Uconnect-equipped Rams and a Sprint-powered wireless system is available for buyers who need to remain connected.
-A proximity key system is newly available, as are Ram Box storage bins that can be locked and unlocked remotely.
+Ram's gauge cluster features a 3.5 or 7-inch (depending on trim level) information screen, and a Sprint-powered wireless system is available for buyers who need to remain connected.
+Those who need extra stowage space can spec Ram Box storage bins capable of being locked and unlocked remotely.

 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
 Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.